 - a.
 Members on limited contracts who have received unsatisfactory formal observations and/or summative (year-end) evaluations within the last two years. - b.
 Part Time continuing contract Members. - c.
-Should an additional reduction in force need to be made to Full Time Limited Contract Members a panel of at least three administrators appointed by the Superintendent and one nonvoting PEA observer will be convened to conduct a blind review of the remaining Members based upon the following criteria: Formal Observation, Evaluations (summative), record of attendance, licensure (multiple subjects/grade levels), level of education, involvement in school/community activities, extracurricular activities, licensure (different levels, i.e., Master Teacher) and years of experience.
+Should an additional reduction in force need to be made to Full Time Limited Contract Members, they shall be reduced utilizing the following order: - 1.
+Licensure/Certification - 2.
+Rating as determined by the most recent formal evaluation.
+(See comparable evaluations definition below). - 3.
+When evaluations are comparable, seniority in the District shall prevail. - 4.
+In the event that 1-3 does not resolve the determination, the record of attendance, licensure (multiple subject/grade levels), level of education, involvement in school/community activities, extracurricular activities, licensure (different levels, i.e., Master Teacher) and years of experience will be utilized to make the determination.